ajhutchins/WAQ_Vinyl_Front_End/README.md

 ## Links

-- You can access the application here: https://whispering-everglades-63027.herokuapp.com/
+- You can access the WAQ_Vinyl Heroku Application here: https://whispering-everglades-63027.herokuapp.com/
 - You can access the Discogs API here: https://www.discogs.com/developers

 ## Future Work